davegutz/myStateOfCharge/SOC_Particle/doc/InstallationWindows.md

 Particle Workbench extension to Visual Studio Code is used to develop and configure the real-time code for the different Particle devices and installations.
 Header files set the differences.
 Particle 'configure for device' chooses the device options that then interact with the headers.

-A serial port tool is required to interact.  puTTY is the most effective and integrates best wtih the SOC_Test.py tool on both Windows and Linux.
+A serial port tool is required to interact.  puTTY is the most effective and integrates best with the TestSOC.py tool on both Windows and Linux.

 ## Installing GitHub